mk-fg/graphite-metrics/README.md

 Note that you don't have to specify all the options in each override-config, just the ones you need to update.

-For example, simple-case configuration file (say, /etc/harvestd.yaml) just to specify carbon host and log lines format (dropping timestamp, since it will be piped to syslog or systemd-journal anyway) might look like this:
+For example, simple configuration file (say, /etc/harvestd.yaml) just to specify carbon host and log lines format (dropping timestamp, since it will be piped to syslog or systemd-journal anyway) might look like this:

-	carbon:
+	sinks:
+	  carbon_socket:
 	    host: carbon.example.host

 	logging:
 	  formatters: